Alcaro/Arlib/arlib/sandbox/README.txt

 To ensure the path is empty, the path address must be the last mappable byte in the address space, 0x00007FFF'FFFFEFFF; either it's "", or it's not a NUL-terminated string and the kernel returns EFAULT.
 This check isn't necessary security-wise, but violating it shows that the child isn't sandbox aware, so like fork(), we're intercepting it for its own sake.
-(Unfortunately, per openat above, execveat is left unimplemented.)
+(The child can't call execveat itself, for the same reasons as openat, but it's a rare syscall.)

 Either way, when execve or execveat is intercepted, the emulator asks the broker for an fd containing said emulator and executes that, passing the intended program to the child.
 After that,